cancerberoSgx/termgui/README.md

  * I don't want to use ncurses based dependencies since is binary
  * I know there are a couple of initiatives 100% in ruby now, but I didn't knew them when I started this project
  * I'm the author of npm.org/accursed which is a similar library so I can of already implemented this in JavaScript
- * I was getting started with ruby and I want to master it
+ * Initially a pet project to learn Ruby

 ## Usage

 ```
-gem install termgui # TODO
+gem install termgui
 ```

 ### Example